 We are interested in obtaining estimates of the form

-where $I\subset\mathbb{R}$ is a fixed time interval, $L^pL^q(I\times M)$ is the space of $L^p$ functions on $I$ with values in $L^q(M)$, and $C$ is a constant that does not depend on $f$.
-Such estimates are often called Strichartz estimates (for the Schr\"odinger flow), in honor of Robert Strichartz who first derived such estimates for the wave equation on Euclidean spaces (see \cite{Str77}).\\
+where $I\subset\mathbb{R}$ is a fixed time interval, and $L^pL^q(I\times M)$ is the space of $L^p$ functions on $I$ with values in $L^q(M)$.
+Such estimates are often called Strichartz estimates (for the Schr\"odinger flow), in honor of Robert Strichartz \cite{Str77} who first derived such estimates for the wave equation on Euclidean spaces.

-The significance of the Strichartz estimates is evident in many ways.
-The Strichartz estimates have important applications in the field of nonlinear Schr\"odinger equations, in the sense that many pertubative results often require a good control on the linear solution which is exactly provided by the Strichartz estimates.
-The Strichartz estimates can also be interpreted as Fourier restriction estimates, which play a fundamental rule in the field of classical harmonic analysis and have deep connections to arithmetic combinatorics.
-Furthermore, the relevance of the distribution of eigenvalues and the norm of eigenfunctions of $\Delta_g$ in deriving the estimates makes the Strichartz estimates also a subject in the field of semiclassical analysis and spectral geometry. \\
+The significance of Strichartz estimates is evident in many ways.
+Strichartz estimates have important applications in the field of nonlinear Schr\"odinger equations, in the sense that many perturbative results often require good control on the linear solution which is exactly provided by Strichartz estimates.
+Strichartz estimates can also be interpreted as Fourier restriction estimates, which play a fundamental rule in the field of classical harmonic analysis.
+Furthermore, the relevance of the distribution of eigenvalues and the norm of eigenfunctions of $\Delta_g$ in deriving the estimates makes Strichartz estimates also a subject in the field of spectral geometry.

 Many cases of Strichartz estimates for the Schr\"odinger flow are known in the literature.
 For noncompact manifolds, first we have the sharp Strichartz estimates on the Euclidean spaces obtained in \cite{GV95, KT98}: